domsson/fakesteak/README.md

 ## Dependencies / Requirements

-- Terminal that supports 256 color mode (8 bit colors)
+- Terminal that supports 256 colors (8 bit color mode)
-- Requires `TIOCGWINSZ` to be available to query the terminal size
+- Requires `TIOCGWINSZ` to be supported (to query the terminal size)

 ## Building / Running